MatchuPitchu/github-actions-summary/02_github-actions.md

         run: echo "${{ needs.build.outputs.script-file }}"
 ```

-## Caching Dependencies
+## Caching

 > GitHub Action for Caching with Examples: <https://github.com/actions/cache>

-- when you have separate `jobs` that all need to install the same dependencies
-- solution:
+- helps speed up repeated, slow `steps`
+- typical use-case is caching dependencies, but any files and folders can be cached
-  - install dependencies once and cache them for other `jobs` or across `workflow` executions
+- data is cached once and is available for other `jobs` or across `workflow` executions
+  - cache `action` automatically stores and updates cache values (based on the `cache key`)
+- do NOT use caching for `artifacts`

 ```yml
 name: Deploy example